 Students who pursue a master’s degree in computer science enroll in a program for two reasons: They either hold a bachelor’s degree in computer science but are looking to specialize in a specific area, or they hold a bachelor’s degree in an alternative field of study and want to pursue a career change.

-“[In] Northeastern’s master’s program, for example, we have students who have a computer science background and are excited about specializing in cybersecurity, machine learning, or artificial intelligence,” he says.
+“[In] Northeastern’s master’s program, for example, we have students who have a computer science background and are excited about specializing in cybersecurity, data science, or artificial intelligence,” he says.
 “Those jobs require advanced degrees and specialized training.”

 Careers in data science and careers in cybersecurity, for instance, typically require advanced degrees because only a small percentage of colleges and universities offer training at the undergraduate level, Hescott says.

 “There just aren’t that many undergrad programs that offer sufficient training in these areas just yet, which is why businesses rely on candidates with advanced degrees in these specializations,” he says.

 Download Our Free Guide to Breaking into Computer Science

 Whether you have a technical or non-technical background, here’s what you need to know.

 Hescott also works with many students who want to pursue a master’s in computer science but hold bachelor’s degrees in an alternative field of study, such as the natural sciences.
 They may have taken a computer science class or two as an undergraduate and want to concentrate on data science, for example, to reenter the workforce in another discipline.

 “We’ve had students who studied political science as an undergrad and want to pursue artificial intelligence to better detect terrorism,” he says.
 “That’s one of many examples of people who have existing domain knowledge and whose careers can be boosted by learning skills like data analysis.”